-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. z.
-Substance Use Disorder Office visits, including evaluations, diagnostic and treatment services Nothing 2.
-Intensive outpatient programs Nothing 3.
-Medication-assisted treatment Nothing Please note: When the prescription drug component of this treatment is received at a pharmacy, your Prescription Drug benefit will be applied.
-Inpatient services, including residential treatment services a.
+Please note: Services from non-network providers are not covered, except emergency services and

+Network Providers Tier 1 - Preferred Tier 2 - Standard treatment services a.
 Room and board Nothing b.
 Hospital or facility-based professional services Nothing c.
 Attending physician services Nothing d.
 Partial program Nothing AA.
-Treatment of Temporomandibular Joint (TMJ) Disorder Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder Covered at the corresponding benefit level depending on type of services provided.
-For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+Treatment of Temporomandibular Joint (TMJ) Disorder , Covered at the corresponding benefit level depending on type of services provided.
+Treatment of temporomandibular joint (TMJ) disorder and craniomandibular • - · · · · · · · · · · · · · · · · · · · • ices provided. re covered at the officition of the covered at the officition of the covered are covered to the covered are covered at the cover (TMJ) disorder and craniomandibular depending on type of servi For example, office visits a visit benefit level and surgi ices provided. re covered at the office ical services are covere

-Your Benefits\ and the Amount You Pay \Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-BB.
-Urgent Care See Office Visits 1.
-Urgent care center visits cc.
-Vision 1.
+Network Providers Tier 1 - Preferred Tier 2 - Standard сс.
+Vi ision 1.
 Refractive eye exams Nothing Coverage is limited to one visit per member per calendar year for members 18 years and younger (coverage continues through the end of the month in which the member turns 19).
-2. Vision therapy and orthoptic and/or Nothing pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements Coverage is limited to 5 training visits and 2 follow-up eye exams per calendar year.
-3. Eyewear, including eyeglass lenses, Nothing frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19)

-Coverage is limited to one pair of frames and lenses every calendar year.
+2. Vision therapy and orthoptic and/or pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements Nothing Coverage is limited to 5 training visits and 2 follow-up eye exams per calendar year.
+3. Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) Nothing Coverage is limited to one pair of frames and lenses every calendar year.
 Contact lenses are limited to coverage once every calendar year.